 - a.
 Reply envelopes or cards paid at the proper postage price. - b.
 Indicia printed on labels or tape removed from wrappers or envelopes. - c.
 Loose indicia printed on labels or tape that have been stapled together or attached to paper or other medium in any manner. - d.
-Indicia lacking identification of the licensing post office or other required information. - e.
-Indicia printed on mail dispatched and returned to sender as undeliverable as addressed, including mail marked "no such post office" and mail addressed for local delivery and returned after directory service was given or delivery was attempted.
+Indicia lacking identification of the local Post Office or other required information. - e.
+Indicia printed on mail dispatched and returned to sender as undeliverable as addressed, including mail marked "no such Post Office" and mail addressed for local delivery and returned after directory service was given or delivery was attempted.

-9.3.6 Refunds for Metered Postage
+9.3.7 Refunds for Metered Postage